 The Faculty of Arts & Science remains focused on providing tools and resources to help academic units and instructors navigate the Covid pandemic.
 As you work hard to support students to continue and progress in their studies, a concerted effort will be made provide updates about the teaching supports available.
+Please check the Instructor FAQs for the most up-to-date information.

 Fall 2021 at U of T